Relative Orbifold Donaldson-Thomas Theory and the Degeneration Formula: Moduli of stable quotients

-From now on we need the notion of projective Deligne-Mumford stacks.
+From now on we need the notion of projective Deligne--Mumford stacks.
 The references for this are \cite{OS}, \cite{Kr} and \cite{Ni}.
 First we list some properties of coarse moduli spaces, which can be found in \cite{AOV}, \cite{AV} and \cite{Ni}.
 We collect these results here just for the later use.
 They are not stated in the full generality.

-\begin{prop} Let $W$ be a Deligne-Mumford stack, $\uW$ be a noetherian scheme and $c: W\rar \uW$ be a proper quasi-finite map. \begin{enumerate}[1)] \item If $\uW$ is the coarse moduli space of $W$, and $\uW'\rar \uW$ is any morphism of schemes, then $\uW'$ is the coarse moduli space of $\uW'\times_{\uW} W$;
+\begin{prop} Let $W$ be a Deligne--Mumford stack, $\uW$ be a noetherian scheme and $c: W\rar \uW$ be a proper quasi-finite map. \begin{enumerate}[1)] \item If $\uW$ is the coarse moduli space of $W$, and $\uW'\rar \uW$ is any morphism of schemes, then $\uW'$ is the coarse moduli space of $\uW'\times_{\uW} W$;

 \item If $\uW'\rar \uW$ is a flat surjective morphism of schemes, and $\uW'$ is the coarse moduli space of $\uW'\times_{\uW} W$, then $\uW$ is the coarse moduli space of $W$; \end{enumerate} \end{prop}